On this page

 Send information to patients

-Send information to patients about how to tell if their inhaler is empty.
+Send information to these patients about how to tell if their inhaler is empty.
+This information could be incoprporated into their annual invite review.

 Resource: Example text message